Duolingo: Everything You Need to Know

 Duolingo app is built like a mobile game to engage its users.
 You get XP, keep streaks, and acquire diamonds (currency in the game you acquire to use in the shop).

-The shop provides things like clothing for Duo (Duolingo’s bird), refilling hearts or lives, equipping special levels, buying streak freezes, etc.
+The shop provides items such as clothing for Duo (Duolingo’s bird), hearts or lives refilling, special level equipping, streak freezes buying, etc.

 XP or Experience Points show how much a user has worked.
-There are badges that represent the achievements of users, and they are earned from completing levels, objectives, and challenges.
+Some badges represent users’ achievements, which are earned from completing levels, objectives, and challenges.

 Studying Duolingo includes listening to how words are pronounced and typing what is heard, reading phrases, clauses, or sentences out loud, making sentences by outing words in order, or matching English words to their translations in the new languages.